Divorce is not like a surgery where you go to sleep

 and when you wake up, it's all over

 Far from it.
-Divorce is hard work.
-Resolving to work closely with your attorney and getting it right the first time can greatly affect the outcome of your case.
-Commit to doing the homework that is asked of you.
-Embrace change and know that your divorce will affect every aspect of your life, often for the better if you allow or "will" it to.
-One of the things I find myself saying, and it bears repeating:
+Divorce is hard work, but does it have to be a fight to the finish?
+Resolving to work closely with your attorney and getting it right the first time will greatly affect the outcome of your case.
+You must be prepared and committed to doing the homework that is asked of you.
+You must learn to embrace change and understand that your divorce will affect every aspect of your life (often for the better, if you allow it).
+In tough situations, I find myself repeating ..

 Few attorneys set out to work in divorce court.
-In certain ways, this job found me—I did not find it, as you would have to be insane to go into this line of work.
-It found me because my life energy is to help people resolve their issues with partners who are trying to control or take advantage of them.
-Male or female, gender is not always the issue.
-The issue is whether somebody is acting unfairly to you or your children.
+In certain ways, this job found me—I did not find it.
+You would have to be insane to go into this line of work.
+I've realized over time that my life energy is best directed towards helping people resolve their issues with partners who are trying to control or take advantage of them.
+Male or female, gender is not the issue.
+The issue is intention—whether someone is acting unfairly or hurting you or your children.

 How can I become better informed and better organized in my divorce?

 If you don't understand something about your divorce, it may be that your attorney doesn't understand either.
-Like other professions, the practice of marital law is highly specialized and full of complexities.
-You need to be represented by someone who understands the system, the law, and human nature.
-You'll find that it pays to educate yourself up front (rather than in retrospect).
+Like other professional specialties, marital and family law is highly specialized and replete with complexities.
+You need to be represented by someone who calmly understands the system, the law, the courts, and human nature.
+As a client, it pays to educate yourself up front rather than in hindsight.